 When an Annuity Is a Good Investment

-First and foremost an annuity is an insurance product, which means you buy it to reduce risk.
-Some annuities, like variable annuities, have a selection of stock and bond portfolios available as investment choices inside the insurance contract; other annuities are true insurance with no investment component at all.
+First and foremost, an annuity is an insurance product, which means you buy it to reduce risk.
+Some annuities, like variable annuities, have a selection of stock and bond portfolios available as investment choices inside the insurance contract.
+Other annuities are true insurance with no investment component at all.

 When an Annuity Is Not a Good Investment

 If someone is trying to sell you an annuity without looking at your entire financial picture, be cautious.
 Many people selling annuities mean well, but they may not have a thorough understanding of the products they are selling.
-They often do not have a good grasp on the tax implications, and if they haven't done any planning for you, they can't see how that product is going to fit into your retirement picture.
+They may not have a good grasp on the tax implications, and if they haven't done any planning for you, they can't see how that product is going to fit into your retirement picture.

 All Annuities Are Not Alike